cycleplatform/docs-portal/docs/containers/configuration/deployment.md

 These settings are related to how the container updates its image.

-**Delay** - A time string for Cycle to wait before starting the update.

 ## Shutdown Policy

 Information on how Cycle should handle a shutdown signal.